 I didn't like the layout when I bought the boat, but I could see the potential for a very nice owner's cabin, with an attached bathroom and bathtub.
 It just needed remodeling - a bit...

-The bed was now the lowest possible due to the steering mechanizm.The obvious first action was to make it possible for two people to actually sleep side by side in bed, without having to climb over each other to get in and out.
+The obvious first action was to make it possible for two people to actually sleep side by side in bed, without having to climb over each other to get in and out.
 This meant completely removing the intrusive lazarettes, but that turned out to be considerably easier said than done, because the lockers were an integral part of the deck molding.
 It entailed two full days of hard dusty sawing, hacking through multiple thicknesses of plywood and glass fiber with a powerful reciprocating saw, a couple of sharp chisels and a big hammer.
-Then there were another couple of days trimming the rough cuts and permanently sealing the two deck hatches with glass fiber resin, that thankfully stopped the leaks.
+Then another couple of days spent trimming the rough cuts and permanently sealing the two deck hatches with resin that stopped the leaks.
 The area was further opened up by removing the useless little cupboards on either side and at the foot of the bed.

-The deck hatches were fully sealed with resin to make them waterproof.I then cut away the bathroom door, complete with its framework and bulkhead and repositioned it at an angle so a washbasin could later be installed inside the bathroom area, like any normal bathroom.
+I then cut away the bathroom door, complete with its framework and bulkhead, then repositioned it at an angle so a washbasin could be installed inside the bathroom area, like any normal bathroom.

 The new bed now measures six feet wide at the head, (king size), four feet wide at the foot and over six feet long.

-These air beds are the type used in hospitals, with adjustable pressures.The old bed foam had lost its support, and even when supplemented with an extra two inches of new foam it was still horrible to sleep on.
-Personally I like a soft bed but my wife likes firmer support, so I bought two commercial air mattresses, like those used in hospitals.
+The old bed foam had lost its support, and was horrible to sleep on.
+Personally I like a soft bed, but my wife likes firmer support, so I bought two commercial air mattresses, like those used in hospitals.
 Unlike foam they are non-absorptive; lightweight; easy to deflate and remove when necessary, and individually adjustable for firmness.
 They are five inches thick and kept in place against the tapered sides of the bed framework and in the center with strips of foam.

 Next, I built the curved seats on each side of the bed, using three laminations of 1/16” inch plywood that was easy to bend round to form the seat backs.

-A seat was built-in on each side of the bed, that also acted as a step up to get into the bed.I reused the old cupboard doors to make new lockers that now actually open.
+I reused the old cupboard doors to make new lockers that now actually open.
 I also made shelves and edged them with traditional teak pin rails.

-The bedroom had a bank of five large drawers built into the rear of the engine room, that I would not normally have touched.
+The bedroom had a bank of five large drawers built into the rear of the engine room that I would not normally have touched.
 However, later I needed a space to install an air conditioner unit for the aft section of the boat.
 Removing two of these drawers gave me the ideal space, but rather than lose the drawers I incorporated them into the end of the bed.
 It's quite marvelous what space can be utilized on boats with a bit of ingenuity.
 In this case I actually gained three square feet to install the AC.

-The old doors were re-used on the sides of the bed with shelves inside.With the removal of the lazarettes the rear of the transom was exposed.
+With the removal of the lazarettes the rear of the transom was exposed.
 I covered this with a sheet of plywood covered with vinyl foam and ran electrics for reading lights and sconce lights behind it, working on both 120 and 12-volts.

-A ceiling was also needed where the lazarettes had been removed. for this I used EverTrue PVC Interior wainscot panels like the rest of the boat.
+A new ceiling was also needed where the lazarettes had been removed. for this I used EverTrue PVC Interior wainscot panels like the rest of the boat.
 These are 7 1/2” inches wide by 8’ feet long, tongue and grooved plastic panels.
 They lock together and are easy to screw to the underside of where the lazarette had been.
 I then trimmed the exposed edge with teak.

-PVC patio boxes were fastened on the aft deck and store the gas bottle in the upright position.The original foam backed vinyl cabin sides had become torn during the dismantling work, so I made cardboard templates and replaced them with Plas-Tex pliable plastic sheets.
-These were just glued to the side of the boat with contact adhesive.
+The original foam backed vinyl cabin sides had become torn during the dismantling work, so I made cardboard templates and replaced them with Plas-Tex pliable plastic sheets.
 On the port side I incorporated a locker with a cupboard door to house fifty feet of chain and rope for a stern anchor.

 My wife sewed drapes for the four portholes, adding a nice touch of homeliness to the cabin.

 This was a major modification to the aft cabin that transformed it into a very fine bedroom.
-Now look at the transformation of the aft bathroom.
-This alteration can also be seen on the before and after drawings